Morphine: Names

-Morphine is marketed under many different brand names in various parts of the world.
+Morphine is marketed under multiple different brand names in various parts of the world.
 It was formerly called Morphia in British English.

 Informal names for morphine include: Cube Juice, Dope, Dreamer, Emsel, First Line, God's Drug, Hard Stuff, Hocus, Hows, Lydia, Lydic, M, Miss Emma, Mister Blue, Monkey, Morf, Morph, Morphide, Morphie, Morpho, Mother, MS, Ms. Emma, Mud, New Jack Swing (if mixed with heroin), Sister, Tab, Unkie, Unkie White, and Stuff.

 MS Contin tablets are known as misties, and the 100 mg extended-release tablets as greys and blockbusters.
 The "speedball" can use morphine as the opioid component, which is combined with cocaine, amphetamines, methylphenidate, or similar drugs.
-"Blue Velvet" is a combination of morphine with the antihistamine tripelennamine (Pyrabenzamine, PBZ, Pelamine) taken by injection, or less commonly the mixture when swallowed or used as a retention enema; the name is also known to refer to a combination of tripelennamine and dihydrocodeine or codeine tablets or syrups taken by mouth.
-"Morphia" is an older official term for morphine also used as a slang term.
-"Driving Miss Emma" is intravenous administration of morphine.
-Multi-purpose tablets (readily soluble hypodermic tablets that can also be swallowed or dissolved under the tongue or betwixt the cheek and jaw) are known, as are some brands of hydromorphone, as Shake & Bake or Shake & Shoot.

-Morphine can be smoked, especially diacetylmorphine (heroin), the most common method being the "Chasing The Dragon" method.
-To perform acetylation to turn the morphine into heroin and related drugs immediately prior to use is known as AAing (for Acetic Anhydride) or home-bake, and the output of the procedure also known as home-bake or, Blue Heroin (not to be confused with Blue Magic heroin, or the linctus known as Blue Morphine or Blue Morphone, or the Blue Velvet mixture described above).
+"Blue Velvet" is a combination of morphine with the antihistamine tripelennamine (Pyrabenzamine, PBZ, Pelamine) taken by injection.

 Access in developing countries

 Although morphine is cheap, people in poorer countries often do not have access to it.
 According to a 2005 estimate by the International Narcotics Control Board, six countries (Australia, Canada, France, Germany, the United Kingdom, and the United States) consume 79% of the world's morphine.
 The less affluent countries, accounting for 80% of the world's population, consumed only about 6% of the global morphine supply.
 Some countries import virtually no morphine, and in others the drug is rarely available even for relieving severe pain while dying.

 Experts in pain management attribute the under-distribution of morphine to an unwarranted fear of the drug's potential for addiction and abuse.
 While morphine is clearly addictive, Western doctors believe it is worthwhile to use the drug and then wean the patient off when the treatment is over.